 I don’t mean that you can’t do the same thing and travel the world as an influencer (= Instagram personality).
 I’m no better than you, or others.
 In fact, I’ll happily say that there are many photographers, videographers and writers that are far better than me, have better tools and professional equipment.

 Sidenote: I don’t want you to think that you need the most expensive equipment to get good content.
 What matters most is creativity, good editing skills and setting your shots right.
 Sometimes you can get a better final result when shooting with your iPhone than someone with a giant DSLR camera.

 Instead of reading about skills and equipment, you probably want to know how much I get paid for blogging?
 I explained some of it in my other article about how I make money blogging.

-While I make 6 figures from blogging it doesn’t mean everyone does too.
-The travel niche is not the easiest in terms of making money – that said, if you’re a food or fashion blogger, you can make money easier, but again – not overnight.
+While I make 6 figures from blogging it doesn’t mean everyone who blogs makes as much money too.
+The travel niche is not the easiest in terms of making money – that said, if you’re a food or fashion blogger, you can make money easier, but again – never overnight.

 Anyone who’s stuck in an office, watching someone else’s Instagram feed full of colorful shots chilling on the beach and doing cool stuff, would probably want this job.
 Bloggers are being paid to go travel somewhere, take photos and write about it.

 Absolutely not.
 At least not in a sense like most people imagine it.
 I’m sorry to disappoint you, but unlike you read in many catchy articles, I wouldn’t say that I’m being paid to just travel.
 I’m also not a fan of telling people they could quit their jobs to travel and get paid for it by becoming a blogger in just a few months.
 I find it a ridiculous scam.

 ‘Wait, what?
 Don’t you get paid 4 digit numbers per day and get free stuff to explore the world?’